Best of Central Asia Tour – Spring

 Welcome to Central Asia!
 Upon arrival, you can check in and take some well-deserved rest after your long flight.

-Accommodation: Overnight in Yurt Camp (2 people per yurt, shared bathroom facilities)
+Accommodation: Overnight in Yurt Camp (2 people per yurt, shared bathroom facilities) OR hotel Diwan 5*

 Ashgabat Tour

-After camp-style breakfast, we return back to Ashgabat on the same road (c.
+After camp-style breakfast, we return to Ashgabat on the same road (c.
 4-5h).
 Today it’s Sunday and we will have a chance to visit the Sunday Bazaar called Tolkuchka, including the livestock section with camels.
 In the afternoon, have a short sightseeing tour (3-4 h) in Ashgabat.
 The tour includes a visit to the National Museum of History, the Arch of Neutrality, and the Independence Park.
 Turkmen welcome dinner with a folklore show.

 Accommodation: Hotel Diwan 5*